pikus69420/litecord/README.md

 Litecord is an app made by embedding Chromium browser in C# Windows Forms app.
 This was made specifically to be light and used on OS old as Windows 7 SP1.
+SOURCE CODE NOT AVAILBLE ON GITHUB AS FOR NOW BECAUSE OF THE SIZE LIMIT!

  **Minimal Specs**